AzureAD/azure-activedirectory-library-for-objc/README.md

 [Refer to our Wiki](https://github.com/MSOpenTech/azure-activedirectory-library-for-ios/wiki) for detailed walkthroughs on how to use this package including accessing a node.js REST API interface secured by Windows Azure Active Directory using the ADAL for iOS.

+## Latest Preview Release

+We have released a Preview of the ADAL for iOS!
+[You can grab the release here] (https://github.com/MSOpenTech/azure-activedirectory-library-for-ios/releases/tag/0.5-alpha)

 ## Quick Start

 1. Clone the repository to your machine